A Comprehensive Survey on Deep Graph Representation Learning: Future Directions

 \subsubsection{Interpretability in Graph Representation Learning}

-Interpretability concern is another limitation that exists when researchers try to apply deep graph representation learning onto some of the emerging application fields.
-For instance, in the field of computational social science, researchers are urging for more efforts in integrating explanation and prediction together~\cite{hofman2021integrating}.
-So as drug discovery, being able to explain why such structure is chosen instead of another option, is very important~\cite{jimenez2020drug}.
-Generally speaking, neural networks are completely in black-box mode to human knowledge without taking efforts to make them interpretable and explainable.
+Interpretability concern is another limitation that exists when researchers try to apply deep graph representation learning to some of the emerging application fields.
+For instance, in the field of computational social science, researchers are urging more efforts in integrating explanation and prediction together~\citep{hofman2021integrating}.
+So as drug discovery, being able to explain why such a structure is chosen instead of another option, is very important~\citep{jimenez2020drug}.
+Generally speaking, neural networks are completely in black-box mode to human knowledge without making efforts to make them interpretable and explainable.
 Although more and more tasks are being handled by deep learning methods in many fields, the tool remains mysterious to most human beings.
-Even an expert of deep learning can not easily explain to you how the tasks are performed and what the model has learned from the data.
-This situation reduces the trustworthiness of the neural network models, prevent human from learning more from the models' results, and even limit the potential improvements of the models themselves, without sufficient feedback to human beings.
+Even an expert in deep learning can not easily explain to you how the tasks are performed and what the model has learned from the data.
+This situation reduces the trustworthiness of the neural network models, prevents a human from learning more from the models' results, and even limits the potential improvements of the models themselves, without sufficient feedback to human beings.

-Seeking for better interpretability is not only some personal interests of companies and researchers, in fact, as more and more ethics concern arose since more and more black-box decisions were made by AI algorithms, interpretability has become a legal requirement~\cite{goodman2017european}.
+Seeking for better interpretability is not only some personal interests of companies and researchers, in fact, as more and more ethical concerns arose since more and more black-box decisions were made by AI algorithms, interpretability has become a legal requirement~\citep{goodman2017european}.

-Various approaches have been applied, serving for the goal of better interpretability~\cite{zhang2021survey}.
-There we find existing works that provide either ad-hoc explanation after the results come out, or those actively change the model structure to provide better explanations; explanation by providing similar examples, by highlighting some attributes to the input features, by making sense of some hidden layers and extract semantics from them, or by extracting logical rules; we also see local explanations that explain some particular samples, global explanations that explain the network as a whole, or hybrid.
+Various approaches have been applied, serving the goal of better interpretability~\citep{zhang2021survey}.
+There we find existing works that provide either ad-hoc explanations after the results come out, or those actively change the model structure to provide better explanations; explanations by providing similar examples, highlighting some attributes to the input features, by making sense of some hidden layers and extract semantics from them, or by extracting logical rules; we also see local explanations that explain some particular samples, global explanations that explain the network as a whole, or hybrid.
 Most of those existing directions make sense in a graph representation learning setting.

 Not a consensus has been reached on what are the best methods of making a model interpretable.
 Researchers are still actively exploring every possibility, and thus there are plenty of challenges and interesting topics in this direction.